OtherRealms/Shot-Manager-Guide/source/index.rst

 Shots can be filtered from the list by keyword or by colour set.
  NOTE: Filtering does not affect the render queue and is only for visibility, sequence playback and scrubbing.

-Colour sets can be assigned to each shot within the list panel and filtered in the dropdown below the list (properties panel) or above in the quick panel.
+Colour sets can be assigned to each Shot within the list panel and filtered in the dropdown below the list (properties panel) or above in the quick panel.
 They will also determine the strip colour in the Shot Overlay.

 Shot data